SOLAR-group/ModelInference/README.md

 ## Requirements

-Our code uses Python 3.8.
+Our project uses Python 3.8+.

 The list of libraries needed for this project can be found in `libs.txt`.
 You can install them in your virtual environment with `pip install -r libs.txt`.